 From Asciano you continue crossing the fascinating area of hills called the Crete Senesi reaching the Monastery of Monte Oliveto Maggiore, built in the 14th century by the Olivetan monks.
 Surrounded by a forest of cypresses, this place is world famous for the frescoes in the courtyard painted by the 15th century painters Signorelli and Sodoma.
 The library and the church of the convent are also architectural masterpieces.
 Crossing olive tree fields along woodland tracks and white roads, you will reach the small town of Buonconvento, where the Emperor Henry VII died in 1313.
 The old section has a perfect embrace of walls, and there are little alleys running off the main street waiting to be explored.

-Accommodation: Overnight in a 3 star hotel, which is located in the centre of the town.
+Accommodation: Hotel Il Ghibellino is a a 3 star hotel, which is located in the centre of the town.

 A general gentle up & downhill walk passing some great villas and castles including Bibbiano.
 You will then cross the Ombrone River and come into the wine producing area of Brunello de Montalcino.
 The last part of the walk will lead you up to Montalcino, a 328m climb.
 The walk is steep but panoramic and reaching the gate in the town-walls, it will feel like a conquest!

-Accommodation: Stay in a 3 star hotel where you will have magnificent views.
+Accommodation: Hotel Dei Capitani is a 3 star hotel.
 The hotel has a small swimming pool to cool off in the warmer months.
 This is a wonderful town with lots to do and see and we would recommend an extra night if you wish to extend your holiday.

 This is the hardest walk, crossing one of the most remote areas.
 Today you have a long downhill walk to the Romanesque abbey of Sant Antimo, one of the most beautiful in all of Tuscany and now lived in by the French Gregorian friars.
 Their prayers and songs give the ambience a special mystic atmosphere.
 From here make a visit to the medieval town of Castelnuovo dell’Abate, with great views across to Monte Amiata, a former volcano, which is still important for its thermal water.
 From here you continue and cross the canyon of the Orcia River.
 On your side of the canyon is the castle of Ripa d’Orcia and on the opposite side there is the castle of Rocca d’Orcia.
 You then reach Bagno Vignoni, which was built in the 13th century to permit Lorenzo de Medici and the popes to relax in healthy thermal water.
 In this small village, instead of the usual central square, there is a large pool!
 Especially on cooler days the effect of the rising steam is incredible.